-The recommended Domain Time hierarchy follows the Windows domain hierarchy, where the domain controller machine holding the FSMO PDC (Primary Domain Controller) Emulator role acts as the Master Time Server
+One option is to set up a Domain Time hierarchy that follows the Windows domain hierarchy, where the domain controller machine holding the FSMO PDC (Primary Domain Controller) Emulator role acts as the Master Time Server

 for the domain and all the other domain controllers act as Slave Time Servers who automatically get their time directly from the Master.
 Clients on the network can auto-discover and

 get their time from their nearest Slave Server.
 Domain Time components automatically set themselves up correctly for this hierarchy when installed.

 The main strength of this hierarchy is the efficient distribution of time in an existing domain or forest.
 However, this is not necessarily the most accurate method of providing time

 synchronization, and is therefore deprecated in favor of a flatter heirarchy where Clients synchronize as directly as possible with top-level time sources.

 Of course, you may choose to set up your own time distribution hierarchy instead of using the Domain Time II Master/Slave method.
 You do this by using Domain Time II Independent Servers